Anshul-negi1/PRODIGY_WD_01/README.md

 Insightful Tech Blog
 A clean, modern starter template for a technology-focused blog.
-This project features a responsive layout built from scratch with HTML, CSS, and JavaScript—no frameworks or page builders required.
+This project features a completely responsive layout built from scratch with HTML, CSS, and JavaScript—no frameworks or page builders required.

 Key Features
-Fixed navigation bar for easy site-wide access Visually prominent hero section with lead messaging About section to introduce yourself or your team Dynamic blog cards: visually appealing recent post previews Contact section with a prominent image, plus all details clearly listed in the footer Modern, mobile-first styling for a seamless experience on any device Easy customization—add new blog posts, change colors, or swap images with simple edits Getting Started
+Fixed navigation bar for quick, site-wide access Prominent hero section with lead messaging
+About section for team or personal introduction Dynamic blog cards: visually appealing previews of recent posts Contact section with a featured image; all contact details are always available in the footer Modern, mobile-first styling for a seamless user experience on any device Simple customization: Easily add blog posts, change colors, or swap images with minimal effort Getting Started
+Clone or download this repository to your local machine.
+Open index.html in your preferred web browser.
+Edit content directly in the HTML, and update images, text, or colors in the HTML or CSS as you like.
 File Structure
-bash
+graphql
 ├── index.html    # Main website structure
-├── styles.css      # All site styles, including responsive design
+├── styles.css    # Full site styling, including responsive design
-├── script.js       # Simple JS for dynamic navbar effects
+├── script.js     # JavaScript for navbar interactivity
 Customization Notes
-Navigation: All links scroll smoothly to each section on the page.
+Navigation: Links scroll smoothly to their respective page sections.
-Images: Easily exchange Unsplash demo images for your own assets.
+Images: Replace Unsplash demo images with your own visuals easily.
-Blog cards: Duplicate or modify the blog post cards for more entries.
+Blog cards: Duplicate or edit post cards in the HTML to showcase more articles.
-Contact info: All communication and social links live in the footer, making them accessible from any page scroll position.
+Contact info: All communication and social links are listed in the footer for easy access.
 Credits
-Photography: Unsplash (demo images)
+Photography: Unsplash for all demo images
-Icons: Inline SVG (for the login icon)
+Icons: Inline SVG (used for the login icon)
-Design and code: [Your Name] and [Contributors] (edit as desired)